mcc-us/bookkeeping/_pages/1-glossary.md

 41. *Fair market value*: FMV is the price an informed and willing buyer pays an informed and willing seller for an asset, assuming neither is under undue pressure.

 42. *Financial interest*: A claim on a company's profits or assets, typically represented by ownership through shares or investments, granting rights to dividends, voting power, and potential capital appreciation.
 An economic stake in a company, expecting financial rewards.

+1. *Freight In account*: An account used to record the cost of transporting goods purchased from a supplier to the buyer's location.

 43. *Footing*: A calculation and sum written showing debits or credits of a column to check for accuracy.